xiaogouaiyaotou/leetcode_summary/leetcode.md

 1. Dividing the linked list into two, one for first half, another for last half.
 Here, you should use the fast/slow pointer to achieve this operation. </br>
 2. Reversing the Second linked list.
 Here is examining the operation of reversing list. </br>
 3. Combining these two linked list. </br>
+### Q148.
+Sort List
+We can find from the description that the time complexity should be O(n log n), this is going to be a sort problem.
+Based on the sort algorithm we know, the sort algorithm an O(n log n) time complexity has quicksort, merge sort, and heapsort.
+For there, we can use mergesort.
+First, we use fast/slow pointer to divide the link into two linked lists.
+Second, we sorted these two linked lists and then sort these two linked lists.